-(a) Prior to reporting to work and lin the event the City determines to close operations due to inclement weather or hazardous conditions, the employee may request and the City shall grant holiday leave, vacation leave, compensatory time, or leave without pay to cover the lost time.
+Prior to reporting to work and in the event the City determines to close operations due to inclement weather or hazardous conditions, employees may request and the City shall grant remote work if available for non-essential employees, holiday leave, vacation leave, compensatory time, or if exhausted, leave without pay to cover the lost time.
 Sick leave is not available for use under these circumstances.
 Employees will not be paid for hours not worked, except upon use of accrued leave or as provided in section (e) below.

 - (b) The City will not use inclement weather as an opportunity to deny employees work.
-Employees will be provided with the opportunity to work as long as any non-emergency operations are open. - (c) Closure while at work: If the City Manager determines to close operations due to inclement weather or hazardous conditions, non-essential employees to be released from work early because of dangerous road conditions due to weather, missed work time in that day will be treated as time worked and paid accordingly.
-Employees determined to be essential and required to remain at work in the event of a partial day closure, the essential employee will receive an additional premium of two percent (2%) of base hourly pay for hours worked in the work day wherein the City closes operations for inclement weather.
-This provision does not apply to work units with permanent continuous operations. - (b)(d) Essential personnel: Employees may be determined as "essential" at the discretion of the City based on the skills and qualifications needed to address the condition. - (c)(e) For non-essential personnel, Wwhen local conditions in the vicinity of an employee's, residence determine that travel is hazardous, the employee shall notify the employee's supervisor and shall be allowed to use vacation leave, compensatory time or if exhausted, leave without pay for the entire period the employee is unable to report for work for up to two working days.
-Sick leave is not available for use under these circumstances. - (d) Essential operations employees shall only fall within the provisions of subsection (c) above. - (e)(f) If the City Manager authorizes employees to be released from work early because of dangerous road conditions due to weather, missed work time in that day will be treated as time worked and paid accordingly.
+Employees will be provided with the opportunity to work as long as any non-emergency operations are open.(bc) Closure while at an on site work location: If the City Manager determines to close operations due to inclement weather or hazardous conditions, non-essential employees to be released from work early because of dangerous road conditions due to weather, missed work time in that day will be treated as time worked and paid accordingly.
+Employees determined to be essential and required to remain at work in the event of a partial day closure, the essential employee will receive an additional premium of five percent (5%) of base hourly pay for hours worked in the workday wherein the City closes operations for inclement weather.
+This provision does not apply to work units with permanent continuous operations. - (cd) --Essential personnel: Employees may be determined as "essential" at the discretion of the City based on the skills and qualifications needed to address the condition.

+- (de) For non-essential personnel: When local conditions in the vicinity of an employee's residence determine that travel is hazardous, the employee shall notify the employee's supervisor and shall be allowed to use vacation leave, compensatory time or if exhausted, leave without pay for the entire period the employee is unable to report for work for up to two working days.
+Sick leave is not available for use under these circumstances. - (f) The City will follow OR-OSHA guidance in the event of an air quality alert that may affect outdoor worksites.
+The City will make best efforts to monitor OR-